-A cadetship is for a student who is enrolled in or studying a qualification at university in their penultimate or final year.
+A cadetship is for a student who is enrolled in, or studying, a qualification at a Registered Higher Education Provider in their second-tolast year or last year.

 There is no legislative framework for cadetships.
-Organisations will need to prepare a training plan to complement the university degree and role in the organisation.
-It is recommended that organisations base the plan on the apprenticeship or traineeship model.
+Organisations will need to prepare a training plan to complement the Regulated Higher Education Award and role in the organisation.
+It is recommended that organisations use the template Training Plan for Cadetships available on the Council Portal of the OLG website.